mavaddat/postman-docs/src/pages/docs/writing-scripts/script-references/postman-sandbox-api-reference.md

     url: "https://blog.postman.com/adding-external-libraries-in-postman/"
 ---

 The Postman JavaScript API functionality enables you to programmatically access and alter request and response data and variables using the `pm` object.
-You can also build request workflows for the Collection Runner using the `postman` object.
+You can also dynamically alter execution order to build request workflows for the Collection Runner using the `postman` object.

 ## Contents